 Gather the ingredients.

-In a blender, add the ice and all of the fresh produce.
+In a blender, add the ice and all of the fresh produce: peaches, strawberries, passion fruits, and ginger.
 Blend quickly to chop and combine.

 Add the rum, apple juice, and sugar and blend until smooth and well-mixed.

 Pour the mix equally into two highball glasses.

 Garnish each with an apple fan.
 Serve and enjoy.